davidmalcolm/pygccjit/doc/trivial-example.rst

      return i * i;
    }

-How can be construct this from within Python using libgccjit?
+How can we construct this from within Python using libgccjit?

 First we need to import the Python bindings to libgccjit: